-- Jean-Louis Servranckx is a NEO, and as such any option-based or share-based awards granted to him as a director are included in the columns entitled "Option-Based Awards" or "Share-Based Awards", as applicable under the heading "Summary Compensation Table", below. - Based on the closing price of the Common Shares on the TSX on December 31, 2020, being \$16.36 per share. - As a former executive director, Mr. Beck was not eligible for director DSU award grants until 2021 and had no director DSUs outstanding as at December 31, 2020. - Joseph A. Carrabba will not stand for re-election and will retire effective upon the election of directors at the Meeting.
+(1) Jean-Louis Servranckx is a NEO, and as such any option-based or share-based awards granted to him as a director are included in the columns entitled "Option-Based Awards" or "Share-Based Awards", as applicable under the heading "Summary Compensation Table", below.

+(2) Based on the closing price of the Common Shares on the TSX on December 31, 2021, being \$16.88 per share.